On this page:

 Anomaly Alerts, also called Auto Alerts, are not set up by you but are generated automatically by the Optmyzr system.

-They are set up by default for the following metrics: Cost, Impressions, and Clicks.
-You will receive a notification whenever the performance of either of the three metrics changes by 75% or more on a particular day, both positively or negatively.
+Anomaly Alerts are set up by default for the following metrics: Cost, Impressions, and Clicks.
+You will receive a notification whenever the performance of either of the three metrics changes either:

-Note: The anomalies will start the calculation at 2 PM in the account time zone.
+The system will start the calculations and check for anomalies at 2 PM in the time zone that has been set for the account.

-The system considers the last 3 weeks' data and estimates the value for today.
-With that, it considers the difference between the estimated value and actual value.
+The system considers the last 4 weeks' data and estimates the value for today.
+With that, it considers the difference between the estimated value and the actual value.
 If there is more of a difference than expected, then the system will trigger the alert.

-Note: Please note that there can be some differences between the alert you see here and the information you received over email.
+Please note that there can be some differences between the alert you see on the alerts settings page and the information you received over email.
 If you wish to be alerted immediately whenever those automatic alerts are triggered, we recommend setting up the integration with Slack or Zapier.

-If you are not able to find an anomaly on the triggered alerts page, it can be because it is already resolved, and so it can be closed automatically by our system.
+If you are not able to find an anomaly on the triggered alerts page, it can be because it is already resolved and closed automatically by our system.

 How are these Alerts Calculated?